Auerilas/ecopy/docs/source/matrix_comps.rst

 		Returns a data frame containing summary information.

+	.. py:classmethod:: anova(nperm=999)

+		Conducts a permutational test of global significance.
+The **F**-statistic is the ratio of contrained variance to unconstrained variance, where each is divided by their respective degrees of freedom.
+The original *Y* matrix is permuted by row and a distribution of **F**-statistics is built.
+The *p*-value is the proportion of permuted **F**-statistics that is greater than the observed.

 	.. py:classmethod:: triplot(xax=1, yax=2)

 		Creates a triplot of species scores, site scores, and predictor variable loadings.
 If predictors are factors, they are represented by points.
 Quantitative predictors are represented by arrows.